3 Strategies to a Less Stressed Motherhood

 When I had my first child, I approached motherhood with high expectations of myself—as only a newly-minted parent would.
 Armed with a ‘must-do’ list that was a mile long, and a slew of schedules (eating, sleeping…you name it, I had a schedule for it), I enthusiastically launched into parenting, only to find myself burning out and exasperating my loved ones.
 Not quite the result I was hoping for.

-Now, 9 years and 2 children later, I’ve found some basic yet effective ways to stay consistent (and sane) in my mothering journey, and also build the family life I longed to have.
+Nine years and two children later, I’ve found some basic yet effective ways to stay consistent (and sane) in my mothering journey, and also build the family life I longed to have.

 Build Your Community